If done correctly, Strategic Finance can represent an immense value-add to your organization while at the...

 Standing in the middle of the court

-The best way for organizations to avoid standing in the middle of the court (a no-no in tennis) is by clearly drawing the line between Strategic vs Tactical planning.
+The best way for organisations to avoid standing in the middle of the court (a no-no in tennis) is by clearly drawing the line between Strategic vs Tactical planning.

-By segmenting out Strategic and Tactical planning, organizations can focus on addressing the people, processes and technology that are uniquely different between Strategic and Tactical planning, regardless of the fact that both approaches rely on driver-based planning and rolling forecast constructs.
+By segmenting out Strategic and Tactical planning, organisations can focus on addressing the people, processes and technology that are uniquely different between Strategic and Tactical planning, regardless of the fact that both approaches rely on Driver based planning and Rolling Forecast constructs.

-For organizations thinking about implementing a new driver-based/rolling forecast solution, it’s important to realize the fact that most companies continue to maintain separate tactical and strategic models regardless of the technology available to them.
+For organisations thinking about implementing a new Driver based planning / Rolling Forecast solution, it’s important to realise the fact that most companies continue to maintain separate tactical and strategic models regardless of the technology available to them.
 Trying to move towards a single model approach is simply not the norm, despite the suggestions or ambiguity made by experts and software vendors.

-Some software vendors will go as far as suggest that organizations can add Strategic Planning later once they have successfully implemented tactical planning.
-However, based on my experiences these organizations rarely realize any meaningful benefit down the road.
+Some software vendors will go as far as suggest that organisations can add Strategic Planning later once they have successfully implemented tactical planning.
+However, based on my experiences, these organisations rarely realise any meaningful benefit down the road.

 The real differences between strategic and tactical planning